 As power returns, Texas energy firms slowly emerge from deep freeze

-HOUSTON, Feb 19 (Reuters) - Texas energy firms on Friday began to prepare for oil and gas production after days of frozen shutdowns as electric power and water service slowly resumed at darkened oilfields and refineries.
+HOUSTON, Feb 19 (Reuters) - Texas energy companies on Friday began preparing to resume oil and gas production after days of frozen shutdowns as electric power and water service slowly resumed at darkened oilfields and refineries.

 It will take several days for oilfield crews to deice valves, restart systems and begin oil and gas production.
-U.S. Gulf Coast refiners face five- to seven-day restarts with low water pressure continuing to hamper operations even as power is being restored, said people familiar with the matter.
+U.S. Gulf Coast refiners are assessing damage to facilities.
+They face five- to seven-day restarts with low water pressure continuing to hamper operations even as power is being restored, said people familiar with the matter.

+No additional outages were reported overnight, said the Electric Reliability Council of Texas (ERCOT), which runs the state's electric grid.
+It reported sufficient power for morning demand and predicted it would be out of emergency condition later in the day.

 Millions of people across Texas shivered in the dark this week after a severe winter storm laid siege to the state, with demand for natural gas spiking and supplies needed to power electric generators and heat homes drying up.